Time for inclusive career coaching

 I have seen individuals at different points in their career change their approach.
 For some they may think they have nothing to lose.
 They just think “what the hell” and take that leap.
 But for others there maybe factors which require them to be more cautious.
 They may be the sole revenue generator, or have specific family or caring circumstances to consider.
 Perhaps there are location or relocation elements or fringe benefits to take into account such as commuting distance or access to childcare.

 By offering more inclusive career coaching and recognising that bias exists in all our systems and that a single approach will not work, coaches will reach a greater number of job seekers who feel more vulnerable and lack confidence.
-If coaches build in some nuance and offer multiple options to account for different circumstances, they will help job seekers feel less overwhelmed and panic stricken.
+If they build in some nuance and offer multiple options to account for different circumstances, they will help them feel less overwhelmed and panic stricken.
 Some of these gung-ho ideas can be damaging.

 If you are unsure about your career strategy needs get in touch today!